SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 ### How Does Resistance Training Work?

-The foregoing adaptations caused by resistance exercise follow what is called the S.A.I.D. principle, short for Specific Adaptation to Imposed Demands.
+The foregoing adaptations caused by resistance exercise follow what is called the <a href="https://en.wikipedia.org/wiki/SAID_principle" target="blank">S.A.I.D. principle</a>, short for Specific Adaptation to Imposed Demands.

 Only certain demands on the body will elicit certain responses.
 Moderate exposure to the sun will create a tan, but too much sun will create sunburn.